Capitalisk/capitalisk-website/docs/guide-setup.md

 ## Enabling logging for node

 - Log level can be changed under the `logger` section of `config.json` under the `capitalisk_chain` module entry - Possible values include: `error`, `debug` or `info`.

+## 7. Check status of the node
+- By default, CLSK node should work without any issues.
+- If `pm2 ls` shows red status for any of the spawned process, it means we need to check logs for exact error.
+- Edit either `config.json` (in case of postgres) or `config.sqlite.json` (in case of sqlite) using nano, and replace `error` with `info` for logging, save file.
+- Run `pm2 logs`, one of the statements should contain `Received valid block ...`, it means node is syncing and working just fine.